 Find more information on safety services, security policies, vehicle registration, emergency preparedness, and more on Campus Security website.

-As administrative assistant to the vice president of Student Life, Sheila manages the office and provides faculty, staff, and student support.
-Sheila, a Walla Walla Valley native, has worked at WWU for over 23 years, first in the WWU Library before joining the office of Student Life in 2004.
+As executive assistant to the vice president of Student Life, Lorri manages the office and provides faculty, staff, and student support.
+Lorri has worked at WWU in a variety of roles and joined the office of Student Life in 2020.

 Michelle has over 20 years of experience as a faculty member at Loma Linda University and Seattle Pacific University, where she directed graduate clinical training programs.
 She is a licensed family therapist and has practiced in several private practice settings within multi-disciplinary teams of providers.
 Michelle graduated from Loma Linda University with a Master’s degree in Marriage and Family Therapy and she earned her PhD in Sociology at the University of Southern California, with a special emphasis in Family Therapy.